opensciencegrid/dosar/docs/ASP2018/08-Mandlebrot.md

 We have a small program that draws pictures of the Mandlebrot set.
 You can [read about the Mandlebrot set on Wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Mandelbrot_set), or you can simply appreciate the pretty pictures.
 It's a fractal.

 We have a simple program that can draw the Mandlebrot set.
-It's called `goatbrot`,
+It's called `goatbrot`.

 ## A simple invocation of goatbrot